Dosage Form: tablet

 Table 1: IDNT: Components of Primary Composite Endpoint

 Table 2 presents results for demographic subgroups.
 Subgroup analyses are difficult to interpret, and it is not known whether these observations represent true differences or chance effects.
-For the primary endpoint, Irbesartan’s favorable effects were seen in patients also taking other antihypertensive medications (angiotensin II receptor antagonists, angiotensin-converting enzyme inhibitors, and calcium channel blockers were not allowed), oral hypoglycemic agents, and lipid-lowering agents.
+For the primary endpoint, Irbesartan tablet’s favorable effects were seen in patients also taking other antihypertensive medications (angiotensin II receptor antagonists, angiotensin-converting-enzyme inhibitors, and calcium channel blockers were not allowed), oral hypoglycemic agents, and lipid-lowering agents.

 Table 2: IDNT: Primary Efficacy Outcome Within Subgroups